 Please review the following Parade Rules prior to submitting your Parade entry.
-Entrants are required to sign a form specifying that these rules have been reviewed/understood.
+The Hold Harmless you signed states that these rules have been reviewed and understood.

 - Must be a family-oriented respectable Irish theme (Corporate/Political sponsors may promote a single business/entity)

 - Do not express political, religious or any timely controversial views.
 Our goal is to promote a POSITIVE IRISH THEME.

 - Rule of Thumb- If you question whether the idea/theme will be controversial/offensive/profane, do not use it.